darkprinx/8-Puzzle-Solver/README.md

 # 8-Puzzle-Solver
-A program that solves a given 8 puzzle efficiently and shows related results of the solution
+The program solves a user given 8 puzzle efficiently and shows related results of the solution.

+## Features

+* Avoids invalid input
+* Checks solvability of the puzzle
+* Shows minimum steps to solve
+* Shows simulation procedure toward target state
+* Shows all move direction steps